-After rounding up 25 summer sandal ideas we’re going to get those pretty soles ready to show off.
+It’s summer and we’re going to get those pretty soles ready to show off.
 Have you experienced the dreaded “flip flop feet” ugliness?
-Yeah, not pretty.
+Yeah, it’s not pretty.
 Last summer after wearing flip flops at the beach for a week I got a crack in one of my heels, and it was awful.
 My poor feet definitely needed some TLC after the wear and tear of salt and sand.
 You’ve got to take care of your feet!

-First, you need to prep those toes.
+First, you need to prep those toes with a simple foot soak.
 The best way to soften calluses is to soak them in warm water.
-Add something acidic – like lemon or orange juice – to help do the job.
+Add something acidic – like lemon juice, orange juice or white vinegar – to help do the job.
 I like to sit on the edge of the tub – or heck, take a long bath – to soften things up.
-The bowl is pretty but I know it will inevitably end up all over my floor.
-And if you plan to repaint your toes, then take off all of the old polish before you soak.
+The bowl is pretty, but I know it will inevitably end up all over my floor.
+And if you plan to repaint your toes, then be sure to take off all of the old polish before you soak.

 Once your feet are good and soft, go to town on them with a simple salt or sugar scrub.
 This doesn’t have to be (and probably shouldn’t be) fancy schmancy.
 Sugar with a little oil will do a nice job of removing dead skin and cleaning things up.
 And your best investment of the year will be a pumice stone.
 Work on the hard calluses and heels with this guy.
 Even better, keep it in the shower and do a little scrubbing every time you’re in there.

 I’m not a fan of callus remover creams or those scraper tools because I’ve found that as soon as you use them the calluses come back thicker and harder than ever.
 Plus you risk getting a little over zealous and causing injury.
 And since the goal is less time on maintenance it’s better to just stay away from those.